postsharp/Metalama.Samples/examples/log/log-4/README.md

 [!metalama-project-buttons .]

 In the previous steps, we used the `Console.WriteLine` method to write the trace message.
-In most production scenarios, you will want to write messages into a logging framework instead.
-In this example, we will use the `Microsoft.Extensions.Logging` abstraction, the standard logging abstraction of .NET Core.
-We will use the `Microsoft.Extensions.DependencyInjection` namespace to inject the dependency.
+We will now write messages to <xref:Microsoft.Extensions.Logging.ILogger> from the `Microsoft.Extensions.Logging` namespace, and use dependency injection to get the <xref:Microsoft.Extensions.Logging.ILogger>.

+Utilizing dependency injection to obtain an `ILogger` instance, rather than directly writing to `Console.WriteLine`, offers increased flexibility, maintainability, and testability.
+This approach allows seamless swapping of logging implementations, promotes a clean separation of concerns, simplifies configuration management, and enables effective unit testing by substituting real loggers with mock objects during testing.

 Let's look at how the new aspect transforms code.